reo-ar/reo-ar/README.md

 ## I mess with FPGAs and specialize in SpinalHDL.
-Almost all my projects are under the Unlicense license, feel free to use them all.

 <!--
 **reo-ar/reo-ar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.